noelstriangle/JavaScouting2/README.md

 ### Scouting

-The main point of the app is to be an easy way for teams to scout other teams.
+The main point of the app is to be an easy way for teams to *scout other teams*.
 On the main screen, a user can decide to scout a team.
 When the "add" button is clicked, it brings up an activity which contains questions about the other team's abilities.
-When the user finishes updating the team, the team's information is stored in a local database.
+When the user finishes updating the team, the team's information is stored in a *local database*.
 The app returns to the main screen, and the user can see the team they added, in a list.
 This process can be repeated as nessecary until all teams are scouted.
 The user can also take a picture.

 If the user wants to see the details on the teams they added, they can click on a team's list item.
 This will bring up a screen detailing the abilities of the other team: in sentence form.
 In addition, the picture (if present) was displayed.
 From this screen, the user had the option to delete the team selected, or to edit the team's information.

 ![](/pics/pic1.png)

-On the main screen, the user could also choose to delete all the teams currently in the database, or export the information into a .csv file, which could be viewed from Google Sheets or other excel-like program, and shared with the team (or competition).
+On the main screen, the user could also choose to delete all the teams currently in the database, or *export* the information into a .csv file, which could be viewed from Google Sheets or other excel-like program, and shared with the team (or competition).

 ### Matches